-- There is marginal unmet demand for gym stations. - Other demand is mainly met but there are need issues in terms of facility condition and Artificial Grass Pitch accessibility in the Dungiven vicinity.
+- In the west of the area there is marginal unmet demand for gym stations.
+Other demand is mainly met but there are need issues in terms of facility condition and artificial grass pitch accessibility in the Dungiven vicinity. - There is significant unmet demand for pool and gym visits in the greater Coleraine area, indicating that the existing facilities are undersized.
+There are also condition issues in the Portrush and Coleraine facilities.